mihaib08/PP-Projects/MTS/README.md

 - a **tree** of paths having a *start* node and **extending** those paths by a criterion;
 - a **heuristic**, for *prioritising* the targets.
-    - at first, it is the euclidean distance between two points
+    - at first, it is the euclidean distance between two points *@Game*
-    - the latter is improved by taking the **gateways** into account when calculating the distance
+    - the latter is improved by taking the **gateways** into account when calculating the distance *@BonusGame*

 This way, a **priority** queue is being used, both for *prioritising* the expansion of the more "promising" nodes, and also for the possibility of reintroducing the nodes in the queue (also known as *frontier*).